fish-shell/fish-shell/doc_src/cmds/bind.rst

     move the next word to the killring

 ``nextd-or-forward-word``
-    if the commandline is empty, then move forward in the directory history, otherwise move one word to the right
+    if the commandline is empty, then move forward in the directory history, otherwise move one word to the right.
+    If at the end of the commandline, accept the current autosuggestion.

 ``or``
     only execute the next function if the previous succeeded (note: only some functions report success)